 ferry journeys to Felixstowe and Shotley.
 It is always interesting to catch up with these people and to understand their stories as well as discuss our hopes and plans.
 Around about lunchtime on Sunday, Jean has to go home, but we all agree it has been a nice time and a good first meeting with Mariadz.
 Jean has promised to return and we will take her sailing and also get her behind the wheel.

-I had spoken to Mike earlier in the day, and it looked like the weather was going to get worse, no rain, but the wind was increasing.
-Maria and I decide we will leave early afternoon and sail up the river with the gusty south easterly behind us.
+decide we will leave early afternoon and sail up the river with the gusty south easterly behind us.
 However the winds are gusting well over thirty knots and so we decide that we will only have a third of the main and the headsail out, this means a little slower progress but also means that a strong gust will not overpower us.
 As we enter the River Orwell, we make the turn past Felixstowe towards Levington and the wind is nicely on our beam.
 Even with little sail, and no engine, we are bounding along at eight knots with just a little help from the river.
 As we go up river, the wind angle does present some challenges though.
 One of the things we have been taught, and learnt well, is to rig a gybe protector.
 This is required if the wind is behind you, because a relatively small shift of the wind can catch the other side of the mainsail, smashing the boom across the boat.
 This is dangerous for people – do not get your head in the way of a flying boom – and also for the boat, because of the power being thrown around and the potential impact on the rig.
 So we tie a line from the back of the boom tightly to the forward mid-cleat on that side which is enough to stop the boom crashing across if the wind shifts.
 Of course coming up a river with hills, trees etc, there are lots of wind channels that can throw the direction of the wind so we always rig this as a precaution.
 We are having a lovely, and safe, sail up the river, in fact we are working quite hard, as we tack the headsail around from time to time, sometimes goosewinged, with the two sails on opposite sides of the boat, and sometimes sailing with both sails on the same side.
 Progress, since that first tack with the wind on the beam, is slower and we take a couple of hours to get up the river.
 Obviously not so slow that another cruising yacht overtakes us….Maria wouldn’t stand for that but still slower than we are accustomed.
 As we approach the lock there is no let up in the gusts, which means that Mariadz is being pushed away from the pontoon in the lock, but Maria has it all under control.

 During our time sailing we have listened to many people for hints and tips.
 When seeing Queen Galadrial, the other day, I had seen a line from the bow being put on the pontoon cleats first (a bow spring), which then allows the helm to steer away from the pontoon, bringing the stern in while the bow is held close to the pontoon.
 This gives lots of time to get the other lines on irrespective of what the wind is doing.
 I have seen this done before by many people and it avoids the problem of “losing” the bow, or stern, without the need for a bow thruster.
 This is a development on the technique we were taught early on of getting a mid-cleat line to shore first because it will limit the movement of the boat and act as a pivot point.
 It would also have helped us out with the mooring at Harwich earlier in this trip.
 I decide that I can test this technique without jeopardising our normal mooring technique.